-The versatile soprano Christiane Iven was extraordinarily successful as a concert singer and performer of lieder, and no less at home on the operatic stage, where she stood out in particular through her well thought-through and unusual interpretations.
-Among other things, she was for many years a member of the ensemble of the Stuttgart State Opera.
-There, and in a number of German and European opera houses, she wowed audiences with roles such as the Feldmarschallin (Rosenkavalier), Agathe (Freischütz), Didon (Les Troyens), Marie (Wozzeck), Kundry (Parsifal), Strauss’s Ariadne (title role), Alice Ford (Falstaff), Elvira (Don Giovanni), Emilia Marty (Die Sache Makropulos), Sieglinde (Walküre) and Isolde (Tristan und Isolde).
+The versatile artist Christiane Iven worked as a concert and Lied singer and felt equally at home on the opera stage.
+Starting her career in concert and opera as a mezzo-soprano, Iven later switched to soprano.
+Her dark timbred voice has always been in between both subjects.
+Among other things, she was a member of the ensemble of the Staatsoper Stuttgart for many years.
+In Stuttgart, as well as in further German and European opera houses, she worked with the directing team Jossi Wieler and Sergio Morabito, with Calixto Bieto, Claus Guth, Luc Perceval, Andreas Homoki, Stephan Herheim, Andrea Moses and others.
+Her most important roles were Feldmarschallin (Rosenkavalier), Agathe (Freischütz), Didon (Les Troyens), Marie (Wozzeck), Kundry (Parsifal), Strauss’s Ariadne (title role), Elvira (Don Giovanni), Emilia Marty (Die Sache Makropulos), Sieglinde (Walküre) and Isolde (Tristan und Isolde).

-She appeared in concerts with leading orchestras, including the Academy of St. Martin in the Fields, Concertgebouworkest Amsterdam, the Bamberg Symphony Orchestra, Ensemble Intercontemporaine, NDR Symphony Orchestra, NHK Symphony Orchestra Tokyo, RSO Berlin, Oslo Philharmonic, Orchestre de la Suisse Romande, Orchestra Filarmonica della Scala, Munich Philharmonic and the Czech Philharmonic under the baton of Marc Albrecht, Vladimir Ashkenazy, Riccardo Chailly, Teodor Currentzis, J.E.
-Gardiner, Michael Gielen, Nikolaus Harnoncourt, Heinz Holliger, Eliahu Inbal, Marco Letonja, Shao-Chia Lü, Sir Neville Marriner, Matthias Pintscher, Helmut Rilling, Michael Schoenwandt, Christian Zacharias and Lothar Zagrosek, to name but a few.
+She appeared in concerts with leading orchestras, including the Academy of St. Martin in the Fields, the Concertgebouworkest Amsterdam, Bamberg Symphony Orchestra, Ensemble Intercontemporaine, NDR Symphony Orchestra, NHK Symphony Orchestra Tokyo, RSO Berlin, Oslo Philharmonic, Orchestre de la Suisse Romande, Orchestra Filarmonica della Scala, Munich Philharmonic and the Czech Philharmonic under the baton of Marc Albrecht, Vladimir Ashkenazy, Riccardo Chailly, Teodor Currentzis, John Elliot Gardiner, Michael Gielen, Nikolaus Harnoncourt, Heinz Holliger, Marco Letonja, Shao-Chia Lü, Sir Neville Marriner, Matthias Pintscher, Helmut Rilling, Michael Schoenwandt, Christian Zacharias and Lothar Zagrosek.

-Her outstanding repertoire included the Seven Early Songs by Alban Berg, the Wesendonck-Lieder von Richard Wagner, Rückert-Lieder, the Lied von der Erde, Lieder eines fahrenden Gesellen and Lieder aus des Knaben Wunderhorn by Gustav Mahler, the Lyric Symphony by Alexander Zemlinsky, and the Four Last Songs by Richard Strauss.
+Her most frequently sung repertoire included the Seven Early Songs by Alban Berg, the Wesendonck-Lieder by Richard Wagner, Rückert-Lieder, the Lied von der Erde, Lieder eines fahrenden Gesellen and Lieder aus des Knaben Wunderhorn by Gustav Mahler, the Lyric Symphony by Alexander Zemlinsky, as well as the Four Last Songs by Richard Strauss.

-Her lieder recitals with András Schiff, Burkhard Kehring, Wolfram Rieger, Jan Philip Schulze, again to name but a few, were Christiane Iven’s particular passion and at the very heart of her concert activity.
-She was a guest performer at leading music festivals including the Schleswig-Holstein Music Festival, the Lucerne Festival, the Festspielen Mecklenburg-Vorpommern and the Schwetzinger SWR Festspiele.
+Her lieder recitals with Burkhard Kehring, Igor Levit, Wolfram Rieger, András Schiff, Jan Philip Schulze among many others, were Christiane Iven’s particular passion and at the very heart of her concert activity.
+She was a guest performer at leading music festivals including the Schleswig-Holstein Music Festival, the Lucerne Festival, the Mecklenburg-Vorpommern Festival and the Schwetzinger SWR Festival.

 Christiane Iven was born in Hamburg, studied in her home city under Judith Beckmann, and supplemented her studies in lied interpretation classes with Dietrich Fischer-Dieskau in Berlin.

-For her outstanding artistic achievements she was awarded the Niedersächsischer Staatspreis (State Prize of Lower Saxony) and honoured with the title of ‘Kämmersängerin’ by the state of Baden Württemberg.
+For her artistic achievements, she was awarded the Niedersächsischer Staatspreis (State Prize of Lower Saxony) and honored with the title of ‘Kammersängerin’ by the state of Baden Württemberg.